 magic in the notebook to open a Qt console connected

 to the same kernel.

 Notebook user interface¶

 When you create a new notebook document, you will be presented with the notebook name, a menu bar, a toolbar and an empty code cell.

-notebook name: The name of the notebook document is displayed at the top
+Notebook name: The name displayed at the top of the page,

 from “Untitled0” to “My first notebook” in the browser, renames the